noforn/gpt-oss-tools/README.md

-# Chatty
+# Iris &mdash; Your day, made easy.

-Chatty is an intelligent agent that combines complex reasoning with several helpful utilities.
-It uses the `agents` framework to run an interactive chat session and exposes tools for web search, URL browsing, weather lookups, and executing Python code in a sandboxed environment.
+Iris is your intelligent, always-ready assistant that combines advanced reasoning with powerful, practical tools.
+It runs entirely on a local model, keeping your data private while giving you the speed and reliability of offline operation.
+From keeping your calendar on track to finding information, checking the weather, browsing content, or crunching numbers for a project, Iris works seamlessly to keep your day organized and effortless.

-## Key Features
+## **Key Features**

-- **Interactive agent chat** &ndash; Start a conversation with a local model and get markdown-formatted answers in the terminal.
+- **Natural, interactive conversations** — Use Iris from the command-line or through a sleek web interface, powered by a fast, private local model that delivers clear, markdown-formatted answers.
-- **Web search and page browsing** &ndash; Query DuckDuckGo and summarize the contents of specific web pages for up-to-date information.
+- **Real-time web intelligence** — Search the web, open specific pages, and get concise, relevant summaries for up-to-date information.
-- **Weather reports** &ndash; Automatically detect your location and fetch forecasts from weather.gov.
+- **Weather at a glance** — Automatically detect your location and pull accurate forecasts from weather.gov.
-- **Restricted Python execution** &ndash; Run code safely in a persistent sandbox for calculations or quick experiments.
+- **Safe, powerful code execution** — Run Python in a secure sandbox for quick calculations, data processing, or rapid prototyping.
-- **Google Calendar integration** &ndash; List, create, and delete events after authenticating with your Google account.
+- **Seamless calendar management** — View, create, and delete events from your Google Calendar after a one-time authentication.
-- **Smart home automation** &ndash; Control Kasa smart lights by turning them on/off, adjusting brightness, or reading their current state.
+- **Smart home control** — Manage Kasa smart lights, including power, brightness, and status checks, all from the same chat.
-- **Web-based interface** &ndash; Launch a FastAPI-powered UI to chat with the assistant from your browser.
+- **Web-based interface** — Switch to a sleek, browser-based UI for a more visual and interactive experience.

-## Use Cases
+## **Use Cases**

-- Research current events or gather information from the web.
+- Stay informed with real-time updates on current events and topics you care about.
-- Generate quick scripts or perform calculations without leaving the chat.
+- Automate calculations or create quick scripts without opening another app.
-- Check the weather for your current location or for specific coordinates.
+- Check the weather instantly for your current location or any place you choose.
-- Explore or prototype tool-augmented agent behaviours.
+- Experiment with and extend Iris’s toolset to explore new agent behaviors.
-- Manage smart home devices such as Kasa lights.
+- Control your smart home devices as naturally as sending a message.
-- Review and manage events from your Google Calendar.
+- Review your schedule, add new appointments, or manage events effortlessly.
-- Use a browser-based interface for a more visual chat experience.
+- Enjoy a streamlined, visual chat experience right from your browser.

 ## Getting Started